Aruba Taxi Fare Calculator & Official Aruba Taxi Prices (2026)

 Is tipping expected for taxis in Aruba?

-Most visitors round up or tip around 10% for good service, especially when drivers help with luggage.
+Tipping is not required by law, but most visitors round up or tip around 10% for good service, especially when drivers help with luggage.

 Are Aruba taxi rates officially published for 2026?